forta-network/docs/docs/contest1.md

 - This contest will run from Oct.
 20th through Oct.
 27th, after which no further submissions will be considered.

-- Winners will be chosen by a panel of agent reviewers from Forta community members Nethermind and Arbitrary Execution, and will be announced on Oct.
+- Winners will be chosen by a panel of agent reviewers from Forta community member Nethermind, and will be announced on Oct.
 27th.

 - For any questions, please contact a Forta Moderator on [Discord](https://discord.gg/rsc55DqcCy).